 The recruiter did a great job of keeping me up-to-date about what was happening, was very honest with me, and was able to rush to get me an offer (which was especially nice because it was almost Christmas at the time)

-I applied through a staffing agency and the process took 3 days - interviewed at Facebook in November 2010.
+I applied through college or university.
+The process took 4 weeks – interviewed at Facebook (Palo Alto, CA) in November 2011.

 A friend who's an engineer there passed my resume along.
 Had two phone interviews which I found quite difficult.
 They both had me code in collabedit.org, and the second also actually ran my code on codepad.org - that was a surprise!
 I did not do perfectly on the phone interview questions, but still got through.

 They brought me on-site for an interview day which included a tour, lunch, a talk, and four 1:1 interviews.
 One-half of the first interview included some questions about leadership, teamwork etc., and the rest were all technical.
 One of the interviewers seemed to be in a grumpy mood, but that's the luck of the draw.
 The whiteboard coding questions were not too bad and I think I got them all, though with some silly mistakes along the way.
 I'd agree with the previous reviewer who said their questions are not as difficult as Google's- though perhaps they therefore have higher expectations as to how quickly/flawlessly you solve them.

 On my way out they gave me a goodie bag with some swag.
 Oh, and at one point I saw Zuckerberg milling about.
 Got an email a week or so later- I would not be winning the Facebook IPO lottery!